Bourbon, Caturra, Pache & Sarchimor

-Dry Fermentation, Washed, and Patio Dried at a Centralized Washing Station
+Dry Fermentated, Washed, Patio Dried in a Centralized Washing Facility

 About Rio Azul Cooperative

 The Rio Azul Cooperative is named for the crystalline, aqua-blue river that snakes through the lush rainforests of remote, western Guatemala.
 Founded in 1967 by a group of indigenous, Jacaltec Mayans, the cooperative is known for the careful attention it gives to its harvest––from cultivation to final processing.
 After 40 years, its 217 farmer-members bring an impressive depth of experience to their trade.

 Rio Azul’s dedication to quality is rooted in a goal of supporting its members.
 By refining its process, the cooperative can fetch a premium price, providing a better life for its members and their families.
 During the harvest, farmers bring their coffee to be wet-processed in small batches in the nearby town of Jacaltenango, just walking distance from their farms.
 A rarity for small farmer cooperatives in Central America, their centralized mill affords them greater control and consistency in processing and drying their coffee cherries.